mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 +----------------------------------------+-------------+

 --------------------------------------
-Directory Structure of ccpp-framework
+Directory Structure of CCPP Framework
 --------------------------------------

-The following is the directory structure for the ``ccpp-framework`` (condensed version):
+The following is the directory structure for the ``ccpp-framework`` repository (condensed version):

 .. code-block:: console